Why Choose a Truck Accident Lawyer from Flick Law Firm for Your Case?

 Inattentive/Distracted Driving

-Research indicates that an inattentive or distracted trucker is a common cause of trucking accidents.
-Truckers not paying proper attention to road and traffic conditions, who are texting, on cellphones or using other electronic devices, for example, are major distracted driving truck accident causes.
+Inattentive or distracted truckers is a common cause of trucking accidents.
+Truckers on cellphones, texting or using other electronic devices are major causes of distracted driving truck accidents.

 Improper Loading/Cargo Securement